oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 Note: the CIDR ranges presented in the architecture diagram are for documentation purposes only, and should be aligned for each specific use case.

+For comprehensive understanding of how network packets flow within **Hub B** and Spoke VCNs refer to the [Network packet flow animation - Hub B](/hub-b-packet_flow.md).

 &nbsp;

 | |  |